In this long article, you will find top 7 marketing strategies for China in 2020, illustrated with case studies and concrete examples.

 It is not exaggerated to say that Chinese consumers are scared of new and unknown brands.

-China is huge and thus the market is complicated in the sense that there are countless producers and merchants selling everything you need for life here.
+China is huge and thus the market is complicated in the sense that there are countless producers.
+Yes, merchants are selling everything you need for life here.
 Meanwhile, the legal system to protect consumers from fake goods is not yet fully developed as in the West.

-Additionally, Chinese people buy brands not only for the functions they have but also to reflect their social status and improve how other people perceive about them.
+Additionally, Chinese people buy brands not only for the functions they have but also to reflect their social status.
+Moreover they improve how other people perceive about them.
 Chinese consumers are willing to pay more if the brand can bring them prestige and respect among their social circle.
 That’s why luxury consumer products enjoy such phenomenal growth in China for the past 2 decades.

 So, how to increase your brand awareness?